December Q&A: When You Know It's Time to Leave (But Fear You're Wrong)

 Guilt and anxiety often stem from deep-seated patterns like people-pleasing or a fear of abandonment, particularly if you’ve experienced relational trauma or emotional neglect.
 These feelings are valid, but they don’t have to dictate your choices.
 Acknowledge them, and then gently remind yourself that prioritizing your well-being is not selfish, but necessary.

-I’m a high-achiever, but I feel like a failure if I can’t ‘fix’ my relationship.
+I’m a driven, but I feel like a failure if I can’t ‘fix’ my relationship.
 Is it okay to walk away?

 Your drive to ‘fix’ things is a strength in many areas of your life, but relationships are complex and require mutual effort.
 It’s not a failure to recognize when a situation is beyond your control or when staying is detrimental to your health.
 Walking away can be an act of profound self-respect and courage, not a sign of defeat.